 How to apply

-Application for the September 2019 OSCE is now available (PDF; 259 KB]
+Applications for the September 2019 OSCE have now closed.

 Exam support resources